USC-Batch11-Group3/movieweb/README.md

 This is a movie web for people to browse the movies information.
 The movie API is from https://www.themoviedb.org/?language=en-US.
 You can find more information about the movie api here:https://developers.themoviedb.org/3/authentication/how-do-i-generate-a-session-id.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Library used: Bootstrap.

 ## Instructions

-In the project directory, you can run:

-### `npm start` for localhost
+In the project directory, you can run: `npm start` for localhost

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.